matter-labs/zksync-era/docs/guides/advanced/fee_model.md

 ### PubdataIndependent ('new' fee model)

-This method is called `PubdataIndependent` and the change was done to allow more flexibility in pubdata costs (for example if pubdata is published to another Data Availability layer, or it not published at all - in case of validium).
+This method is called `PubdataIndependent` and the change was done to allow more flexibility in pubdata costs (for example if pubdata is published to another Data Availability layer, or if not published at all - in case of validium).

 In this model, there are 8 config options, let's walk through them: